lukasito/camel-spring-test-template/README.md

 # camel-spring-test-template
+Since <http://camel.apache.org/spring-testing.html> do not provide a full example on how to create camel-spring tests with annotation configuration, I decided to do it on my own.
+I was struggling with camel-spring tests multiple times and always forgot how to write those tests.
-Gradle project about how to test your camel routes with spring application context
+Its basically gradle project about how to test your camel routes with spring application context.

 ## Test uses these annotations